Harmish5201/Library-Management-App-for-testing-Databases/task3/README.md

 4. **Initialize Neo4j data**

-   Open the Neo4j browser at [http://localhost:7474](http://localhost:7474), log in with the default credentials (`neo4j` / `password` unless changed), and run the Cypher queries from `init_neo4j.cypher` file to populate the database schema and initial data.
+   Open the Neo4j browser at [http://localhost:7474](http://localhost:7474), log in with the default credentials (`neo4j` / `test1234` unless changed), and run the Cypher queries from `init_neo4j.cypher` file to populate the database schema and initial data.

 5. **Run the server**